The Darling River Run from Walgett to Wentworth is a spectacular journey stretching nearly 950 kilometres following alongside the mighty Darling.

 Iconic towns like Walgett, Brewarrina, Bourke and Louth offer plenty for the visitor (not to mention Lightning Ridge to the north).
 The towns and regions of the upper Darling are steeped in indigenous history and living culture as well as European pastoral history.

-While Lightning Ridge is not actually on the river, it should always be considered when travelling the Upper Darling… it really is one of those ‘must-see’ destinations and no stay at the ‘Ridge’ would be complete without a stay at Fossickers Cottages, our member in Lightning Ridge.
+While Lightning Ridge is not actually on the river, it should always be considered when travelling the Upper Darling… it really is one of those ‘must-see’ destinations and no stay at the ‘Ridge’ would be complete without a stay at Carinya Station, our member in Lightning Ridge.

 The first downstream sector of the Run follows the Kamilaroi Highway along the Barwon River before crossing the river just before Brewarrina.
 The upper Darling is a wonderful region to tour for some unique experiences.